Chickenpox (Varicella) Vaccine

 There is no need to delay getting immunized because of a cold or other mild illness.
 However, if you have concerns speak with your health care provider.

 What is chickenpox?

 Chickenpox is an infection caused by the varicella-zoster virus.
-The virus is easily spread through the air when an infected person coughs or sneezes.
-You can become infected when you breathe in air or touch surfaces contaminated with the virus.
-The virus can be spread through contact with an infected person’s saliva such as by sharing food, drinks or cigarettes or by kissing.
-It can also be spread through contact with the fluid from chickenpox blisters.
+It spreads easily through the air when an infected person coughs or sneezes.
+You can become infected when you breathe in this air or touch contaminated surfaces.
+The virus may spread through contact with an infected person's saliva such as by sharing food, drinks or cigarettes, or by kissing.
+It also spreads through contact with the fluid from chickenpox or shingles blisters.

 Children with chickenpox can have on average 350 red, itchy blisters.
 Infection in newborns, teenagers, adults, pregnant women and those with weakened immune systems is more severe.

 Complications from chickenpox include pneumonia (lung infection), encephalitis (swelling of the brain), and bacterial infections of the skin.
 Encephalitis can lead to seizures, deafness or brain damage.
 About 1 in 3,000 adults will die from the infection.

 Rarely, infection early in pregnancy can result in a baby being born with birth defects.
 This is known as congenital varicella syndrome.
 Babies may have a low birth weight, scars and problems with their limbs, eyes and brain.
 Chickenpox can also cause miscarriage or stillbirth.